 The Next Generation Swing Dance Club Scholarship

-The Next Generation Swing Dance Club Dance Scholarship has been relaunched and aims to promote West Coast Swing, its current community, history, and upcoming community leaders and builders by providing opportunities to individuals looking to expand the exposure of West Coast Swing.
+The Next Generation Swing Dance Club Dance Scholarship aims to promote West Coast Swing, its current community, history, and upcoming community leaders and builders by providing opportunities to individuals looking to expand the exposure of West Coast Swing.
 By enriching the quality of individual involvement and investing in the future of West Coast Swing, we are looking to help provide awareness of West Coast Swing to non-dancers as well as help ensure the longevity of California’s State Dance.

 Historically, The Next Generation Swing Dance Club (Next Gen) Scholarship was awarded each April to Northern California swing dancers who show promise as dancers and actively promote dancing by recruiting new dancers, dancing at a wide variety of venues, encouraging lower level dancers, or being a host at Next Gen dances.
 The base scholarship was $500 for dance-related expenses plus a year’s membership in Next Gen. Recipients were chosen each March by Next Gen’s board of directors.